 Advertisment

 DQ: When discussing AI, people often associate it with generative AI and large language models (LLMs).
 How does AMD's AI portfolio go beyond that?

-Neeraj Saxena: While generative AI and LLMs are popular and widely discussed, AI encompasses much more than that.
+Neeraj Varma: While generative AI and LLMs are popular and widely discussed, AI encompasses much more than that.
 AI is playing an increasingly important role in areas like IoT at the edge and network optimization.
 For example, AI helps make networks smarter and more efficient.
 AI enables network optimization and improves performance across a wide range of industries.
 AI has broad use cases that go far beyond generative AI and LLMs.

 Advertisment

-Gilles Gracia: AI will also be a game-changer in security.
+Gilles Garcia: AI will also be a game-changer in security.
 Security is all about learning and predicting, and AI allows for the creation of predictive algorithms.
 We have already demonstrated machine learning-based DDoS detection, where AI is used to detect and prevent large-scale server attacks.
 AI will continue to expand into security solutions in the future.

 DQ: With the high cost and shortage of GPUs, how do you envision the future of edge AI?

-Gilles Gracia: We see three primary models for edge AI applications.
+Gilles Garcia: We see three primary models for edge AI applications.
 The first type will require CPUs, where models and workloads can run directly on the CPU.
 The second type might need AI accelerators, which could be PCI Express cards or AI engines within switches and routers.
 The third type involves specialized use cases, such as laptops running AI applications for gaming or AI-enhanced features like Microsoft Copilot.

+Advertisment